Apart from the classic cars as taxis, you see people and goods with all sorts of creative transport in Havana.

 When it comes to transport in Havana, there is no shortage of innovation.

-This family had worked out how to get the armchair transported - balanced precariously on the motorcycle side car and held on by the young lad perched on the seat behind Dad!
+This family had worked out how to get the armchair transported.
+Balanced precariously on the motorcycle side car, it was held on by the young lad perched on the seat behind Dad.

-A much wider range of goods are now being transported through the streets since the government has opened up the opportunity for people to start their own self-employment, and street trade flourishes.
+A much wider range of goods are now being transported through the streets since the government has opened up the opportunity for people to start their own self-employment, and with the resulting flourish of street trade.

 …or a more varied selection of vegetables…